 - IT users need to be trained for the technical aspects of the ERP System

-ERP projects are an investment of time and money.
-Among many other things, successful ERP implementations require:
+ERP projects are an investment of time and money and the most successful ERP software implementations require:

 - Alignment between the business and IT

 - Trusted external partners (consulting and software vendors)